OAI/OpenAPI-Specification/proposals/004_Overlays.md

 - This approach addresses the two distinct approaches of structured overlay vs targeted overlay which suits distinct but equally valid scenarios.
 - Addresses the problem of modifying the parameters array and removes the need to replace the entire array when a small change is required.
 - Allows sets of related overlays to be stored in a same file.
 - Enables updating a set of objects based on a pattern.
-This might be an effective way of apply common behaviour across many operations in an API.
+This might be an effective way of apply common behavior across many operations in an API.

 ### Challenges